W4RH4WK/cpp-init/compilation.md

     COMMAND ${CMAKE_COMMAND} -E copy_if_different $<TARGET_RUNTIME_DLLS:example> $<TARGET_FILE_DIR:example>
     COMMAND_EXPAND_LISTS)

-# Set example target as Visual Studio startup project (optional).
+# Set example target as Visual Studio startup project. (optional)
 set_property(DIRECTORY PROPERTY VS_STARTUP_PROJECT example)
 ```

-If there are multiple libraries, first create a target for each one, then create one overall target for the dependency, which pulls in all library targets.
+If there are multiple libraries, create a target for each one first, then create one overall target for the dependency, which depends on all library targets.
+This way your project target can pull in all libraries of the dependency by depending on one target only.

 ### GCC / Clang

 If you are invoking GCC or Clang manually:
-- specify the include directory with the `-I` flag
+- Specify the include directory with the `-I` flag.
-- add the path to the library **after** the source files as regular argument.
+- Add the path to the library **after** the source files as regular argument.

 ```
 $ gcc -Iexternal/glfw/include -o main main.cpp external/bin/linux/libglfw.so